 Never reach for your phone or use any type of screen as the light will wake you even more and make it difficult to get back to sleep.

 Don’t turn the lights on and start busying yourself with a detailed task if you get up because you’re not able to stay asleep.
 This will make it even more difficult to get back to sleep again or to allow yourself to feel sleepy enough to get back into bed.
 Instead do something that doesn’t require too much thought like knitting, drawing or reading.

 Try not to lie there worrying about going back to sleep.
 Although this is easier said than done, if you can turn your thoughts to thinking about some good memories, something calm or focusing on relaxing, you’re more likely to be able to get back to sleep.

 Know that we all wake up for a couple of minutes between each sleep cycle but we’re not always aware of it.
 If you’re awake for two minutes or five minutes, it makes no difference to your sleep as we’re meant to wake up in between sleep cycles.
 So if you need to get up to visit the bathroom or you’re aware you’ve woken that’s OK.
 It’s nothing to worry about.
 Your sleep won’t suffer and because you now know it won’t make any difference you can just go back to sleep again.

-To read more about sleep cycles register for the digital SLEEP magazine, it’s FREE, where you can read in-depth articles about sleep cycles and more so you know what there is to know for a night of good sleep.
+To read more about sleep cycles take a look at the digital SLEEP magazine, it’s FREE, where you can read in-depth articles about sleep cycles and more so you know what there is to know for a night of good sleep.